manuzrpEd/CurrencyConverter-Django/README.md

 # Steps of my code solution

-On Windows 11, open the command prompt and move to a directory where we will create our virtual environment (a bunch of directories and files).
-We create the folder, navigate into the folder and create the virtual environment in the following way:
+On Windows 11, open the command prompt and move to a directory where we will create our virtual environment.
+A virtual environment is a tool that helps to keep the dependencies required by this project separate from other.
+We create a folder for our project, navigate into the folder and create the virtual environment in the following way:
 ```
 mkdir currency
 cd currency
 python3 -m venv myvenv
 ```
+We start our virtual environment running `x = 4`{:.ruby}